-Whether it be through making a difference in your community, bringing awareness to an important cause, raising amazing children, rescuing an animal, making an annual donation to an organization, helping someone when they’re sick or grieving or just being kind, we should leave what we find a little better.
+Whether it be through making a difference in your community, bringing awareness to an important cause, raising amazing children, rescuing an animal, donating to an organization, helping someone when they’re sick or grieving, we should leave what we find a little better.

 Throughout my career, I’ve always been advocating, whether for the organizations I worked for or my clients who wanted to make a difference.
-And now I find myself, once again, turning it into my day job.
-This time for my neighborhood, city, state and other areas of the country that are experiencing a public health and safety crisis and have no idea what to do.
+And now I find myself advocating for my neighborhood, city, state and other areas of the country that are experiencing a public health and safety crisis.

-I would love it if you sign up for my newsletter (bottom of this page) to keep informed on issues that affect all of us and how you can be a part of the solution.
-And if you want to mingle with other peeps who have big ideas and are making a difference, join my Facebook group, Think Like An Advocate.
+I would love it if you signed up for my newsletter to keep informed on issues that affect all of us and how you can be a part of the solution.

 If you want to know more

 - I’m a wine lover and design junkie who uses profanity and humor as much as possible, has an alphabetized spice rack, amazing taste in television and who hates people’s feet, heights, clutter, washing my hair and the word “moist.”

 - My family often refers to me as “Moderate Speed Mona” because when I was a teenager while on vacation in Colorado, we decided to do the Alpine slides, and I took the instructions of going “moderate speed” very seriously, which resulted in my younger siblings and parents screaming at me to quit holding everyone up.
 I then went and sat on a bench next to someone’s grandmother.